-First there’s is Lee Lyon, the owner and driver, and his co-owner, wife and part of the pit crew, Shannon Lyon.
+First there’s is Lee Lyons, the owner and driver, and his co-owner, wife and part of the pit crew, Shannon Lyons.
 Then there is me, the most recent addition to the pit crew.
 Most importantly is the car.
-It’s a 91 Dodge Datona with a 572cu in aluminum V8 that produces 1000hp and 750 ft lbs of torque.
+It’s a 91 Dodge Daytona with a 572cu in aluminum V8 that produces 1000hp and 750 ft lbs of torque.
 That gives us 8.2 to 8.3 seconds on the quarter mile, racing in the Super Pro division out of Medicine Hat.

 So far this season, the first race of the season has been our best showing, making it to the semi finals of eliminations.
 Since then we’ve been struggling with the reaction timing on the car and losing out in the early rounds of eliminations.
 Although the wins have been hard to come by, we have been very close.
 One loss was by only .0008 of a second.
 A hard pill to swallow though.